Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "Ransacking," Yeego repeated skeptically.
 It seemed an unlikely word - Yeego had got where he was in life on the back of a keen instinct for sniffing out people’s motives, and there simply wasn’t a compelling reason why a force of Humans might ransack *anything* on Gao, let alone a tiny farming township too insignificant to even have a permanent Clan presence.
 Yi-Jan was little more than a couple of farmer’s workhouses and the handful of services the workhouses needed.

-But if there *were* Humans in the area and a Human weapon really *had* been used to murder Clanless refugees outside his own gates...At the very least, the threat loomed that the desperate mob might do something foolish.
+But if there *were* Humans in the area and a Human weapon really *had* been used to murder Clanless refugees outside his own gates...
+At the very least, the threat loomed that the desperate mob might do something foolish.

 Best see what all the trouble was about.
 Leaders needed to lead, after all.